exactly/solidity-challenge/README.md

 - The ether deposited as well as the rewards injected (more ether) are stored within a "vaulted contract" a.k.a PoolVault.
 No user or team member can access the funds of that contract directly.
 They can only be accesed by the PoolClient contract.
 - While withdrawing, both payable(to).call and reentrancy mutex are combined to prevent attacks.
 To keep the rwEth balance, the tokens are burned.

+## F) Scripts
+The project provides scripts to set quickly the pool variables and perform several actions.
+Also, it is provided a balance getter script that not only retrieves the pool balance but also checks that the balance is the same as the one stored in the contract mapping.

 ## Tool: Interest Calculator for a Period of Time (takes APY as input)
 https://github.com/lior-abadi/challenge/blob/main/Theory%20and%20Initial%20Mockups/Interest%20Calculator.xlsm